 With a Masters of Architecture from Roger Williams University, Joanna joined our team as a designer in 2021.
+She has since gotten her Architecture License.
 Before coming to Signal Works, she worked at an architecture firm focusing on renovations and was involved in every aspect of the design and construction process.
-At Signal Works she works in collaboration with the team to […]
+At Signal Works she works […]

 Meet Eric: Signal Works founder and transformer of cities.

 As our founder and principal, Eric started Signal Works in 2011 with the vision to transform run down buildings into beautiful, usable spaces that make a difference in the community.
 Since founding Signal Works, he also started Wide Plank, LLC, a real estate redevelopment group that repositions buildings to meet changing community and market needs. […]